Facial recognition till software

 With Facial Recognition technology, students simply choose their meal, look at the checkout camera, and proceed with a quick and secure point-of-sale experience.

-Facial Recognition is a biometric recognition method that works in the same way as other recognition technology.
+Facial Recognition is a biometric recognition method that works in the same way as other recognition technology, including on smartphones which your child might be used to.
 Like a PIN, a unique identifier is attributed to each student and matched at the till for quick and secure access to their cashless account.

 An image of the face is captured, and the software turns unique features of the face geometry, such as the distance between the eyes and the distance from the top of the forehead to the chin, to create a unique identifier for each student.